sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 load or store operation.

-Our approach in this implementation is to prevent the execution of any runtime GEP instructions that might lead to illegal memory accesses.
+Our approach in this implementation is to prevent the execution of any run-time GEP instructions that might lead to illegal memory accesses.
-*If a program can never acquire an out-of-bounds pointer, it can't violate memory safety.*
+*If a program can never acquire an out-of-bounds pointer, it can't violate memory safety.* As we discuss [later](#soundness-and-completeness), this is not really a sufficient condition for memory safety in LLVM IR, but it does cover a large class of problems.

 ### Making GEP Safe(r)